Skip to content

 If only… That was my overarching sentiment after reading through Peter Scheele and Nina Bech-Andersen’s book on “12 Universal Skills”.
 If only I had access to this book in my early career to seek guidance and practical advice from.
 And if only young colleagues around me did the same.

-Niels Jørgen Brandt
+Niels Jørgen Brandt, Amazon

 5.0

 In 12 Universal Skills, authors Peter Scheele and Nina Bech-Anderson teach what they call “universal skills” that will get you far in life and in your career.
 Also called “soft skills” or “career skills” these are surprisingly common-sense but frequently overlooked tips and techniques on developing the skills to live your best and most successful life.
 From building confidence to handling stress, conflict and mistakes, to building your ideal career, the techniques discussed in this book are invaluable not only for your career but also for a fulfilling personal life.
-This book makes a great gift for any young person starting out in life (or for anyone who wants to improve themselves and their career).
-I am giving this book five out of five stars.

-Amazon
+SA_ostrich, Amazon

 5.0

 One of the things I appreciate most about this book is how it breaks down each skill into manageable and easy-to-understand sections.
 The author does an excellent job of explaining the skills clearly and concisely, providing real-world examples that help to bring each skill to life.
+The 12 skills covered in the book are wide-ranging and cover essential areas such as teamwork, networking, communication, and decision-making.

-Amazon
+Tina, Amazon

 5.0

 12 Universal Skills by Peter Scheele and Nina Bech-Andersen is one of those books that comes across as something that should be taught in a college level classroom.
 If I was going to rename the book, I would call it How to Work With People.
 This is a general skill that we never really learn much about, but so much of our lives both professionally and personally are based around this idea.
-Some of the topics included here are how to solve conflicts with others, how to manage your time, and how to work as part of a team.
-These are skills that we are expected to practice as we make our way through school, but are never truly taught to us making them areas of weakness that need to be addressed.
-If you are starting a career, just getting out of school, or are simply looking for ways to improve yourself then this is a a great read for you.

-Amazon
+Phil Bolos, Amazon

 4.0

 A very transformative guide that I think is a great one for learning and developing soft skills, to better any career path.
 Those skills can be for example managing stress, handling difficult conversations or scenarios, really important ones that can be determined to accomplish goals or not.
+The reading is very easy to understand and to follow, the authors are very straight when trying to explain something, so every reader can get the hang of the idea.

-Goodreads
+Brenda, Goodreads

 4.0

 12 Universal Skills written by Peter Scheele and Nina Bech-Andersen is a must-read for anyone looking to succeed in their work life through practical, evidence-based strategies.
 The authors’ clear writing style, coupled with actionable advice, makes this book an excellent resource for people at any stage of their career.
 However, I think that young people who are just starting their professional path will greatly benefit from following the authors’ insightful and sensible advice.
-The writers take these 12 skills and explain them using their own experiences.
-I recommend this book for all those who are committed to making meaningful changes and achieving long-term success.
-This book is the guide you need.

-Goodreads
+Celeste, Goodreads

 4.0

 In 12 Universal Skills: The Beginner’s Guide to a Successful Work Life, Peter Scheele and Nina Bech-Andersen stress the significance of interpersonal skills for achieving success in both personal and professional spheres.
-These skills, known as “soft skills,” “essential skills,” “human skills,” or “universal skills,” are crucial.
 The authors offer practical guidance and techniques to enhance individual effectiveness, covering essential areas like time management, communication, decision making, job hunting, and goal setting.
-Although the book’s content may seem obvious, it goes beyond explaining what and why, providing actionable advice on how to improve productivity.
+The book is not only suitable for beginners but also for business professionals aiming to enhance their interpersonal abilities.

-Goodreads
+Yolanda Gomez, Goodreads

 5.0